 Once you are ready to fill out the application you will need to go to the FAA MedXpress website to create an account.
 With an account established you will be ready to start an application.
 If you have virtually no medical issues then proceed to fill out the application and schedule your exam with your physician.
 However, if you are concerned about some medical conditions you have, or are just curious about what to expect from the online application, we have a MedXpress Simulator to try out in advance.
 You can use it completely free of charge, but you can also choose to have your questions reviewed by one of our Aerospace Medicine Physicians.

-Without anything concerning your application, and assuming you pass your physical with the AME, the AME can issue you the certificate that matches the application (first, second or third class).
+If you medical history is uncomplicated and you pass your flight physical with the AME, they can issue you the certificate that matches the application (first, second or third class).
 You walk out of the physician’s office with the certificate in hand and ready to fly.

 If there are concerns prior to the exam or hiccups along the way, then this is where we can help.